 Working for Lincolnshire's wildlife, wild places and people

-The Trust has worked for almost 70 years protecting wildlife and wild places, and educating, influencing and empowering people.
+The Trust has worked for over 70 years protecting wildlife and wild places, and educating, influencing and empowering people.
 We manage almost 100 of the best sites for wildlife in Lincolnshire, North Lincolnshire and North-East Lincolnshire.
 Our work is helping to secure the future of many important habitats and species, which might otherwise be lost.

 We see the future of wildlife conservation as a Living Landscape and a Living Sea - by identifying key areas to protect for wildlife, improving and joining them up across the county in partnership with other landowners we can create an inspiring, accessible landscape that will lead us closer to reaching our vision of a wildlife-rich county.

 Everyone deserves to live in a wildlife-rich world, and everyone should have the opportunity to experience wildlife and wild places in their daily lives.